vectorgrp/sil-kit-adapters-qemu/eth/README.md

 ## Running the Demo Applications

-Now is a good point to start the ``sil-kit-registry``, ``SilKitAdapterQemu`` - which connects the QEMU virtual ethernet interface with the SIL Kit - and the ``SilKitDemoEthernetIcmpEchoDevice`` in separate terminals:
+Now is a good point to start the ``sil-kit-registry``, ``sil-kit-adapter-qemu`` - which connects the QEMU virtual ethernet interface with the SIL Kit - and the ``sil-kit-demo-ethernet-icmp-echo-device`` in separate terminals:

     ./path/to/SilKit-x.y.z-$platform/SilKit/bin/sil-kit-registry --listen-uri 'silkit://0.0.0.0:8501'

-    ./bin/SilKitAdapterQemu --socket-to-ethernet localhost:12345,network=qemu_demo --configuration ./eth/demos/SilKitConfig_Adapter.silkit.yaml
+    ./bin/sil-kit-adapter-qemu --socket-to-ethernet localhost:12345,network=qemu_demo --configuration ./eth/demos/SilKitConfig_Adapter.silkit.yaml

-    ./bin/SilKitDemoEthernetIcmpEchoDevice
+    ./bin/sil-kit-demo-ethernet-icmp-echo-device

 The demo applications will produce output when they send and receive Ethernet frames from QEMU or the Vector SIL Kit.